mwalters68/musicip-arm/README.md

 ## Build Details
 The image uses a multi-stage build with the first step being used to compile box86 and the resulting binary being copied to the final image in the second stage.
 Ubuntu:20.04 is used as the base.

 This example build command uses docker buildx onto specify the armhf platform which is required for the box86 compilation when running on an aarch64 host.
-This has been tested on an Odroid N2 running Ubuntu 20.04
+This has been tested on an Odroid N2 running Ubuntu 20.04 and reported to wotk on Raspberry Pi 4 and DietPi systems.
 ```shell
 # git clone https://github.com/walters68/musicip-arm
 # cd musicip-arm